 Ref No. Species Value Impact Impact Cause Management Options / Comments Other 89T Yew A (High) Low Direct disturbance to roots Sustainable retention of this tree is possible only with extensive and careful installation of a geotextile cellular confinement system (GCCS) such as Cellweb.
-The Tree Protection Plan indicates the likley extent of such a system.
+The Tree Protection Plan indicates the likely extent of such a system.
 All existing hard surfaces within the vicinity of the tree to be replaced by the GCCS will require hand removal, or removal under supervision (should light plant machinery be used).
+Note: disturbance to the roots can only be considered 'Low' if works take place correctly.
 A specification to be provided by the manufacturer and supplier following a site visit to access requirements.
-Specification must be checked with site engineers to ensure that adjoining site levels are compatible with the requires and final GCCS levels.
+Specification must be checked with site engineers to ensure that adjoining site levels are compatible with the required and final GCCS levels.
 Installation process will require that cross sections of the GCCS are provided and the system must be installed in accordance with manufacturer's specifications based on the specific site requirements.
 A specification for the construction of the wall in the vicinity of the tree (adjacent parking bays 41 & 42) will be required that minimises ground disturbance.
 This will require use of a lintel base supported by small piles.
 90G 5x Holly C (Low) Removal To facilitate development N/a Stumps to be ground out using self powered stump grinder.

 Ref No. Species Value Impact Impact Cause Management Options / Comments Other 91T Yew C (Low) Removal To facilitate development N/a N/a 92G 3x Holly B (Moderate) Removal To facilitate development Identified for removal within detailed layout plan.
 N/a 93T Yew B (Moderate) Removal To facilitate development Identified for removal within detailed layout plan.
 N/a 94T Yew A (High) Removal To facilitate development Identified for removal within detailed layout plan.
 The stump of this tree is to be removed with a self powered stump grinder.
 95T Yew B (Moderate) Moderate Direct disturbance to roots Ingress within the root protection area of this tree due to widening of access road.
 Tree protection fencing required.
+Root zone surrounding the tree to be ameliorated.
 96T Yew B (Moderate) Removal To facilitate development Widening of access road will result in loss of this tree.
 Stump to be left in situ or ground out using a self powered stump grinder.
 97G 2x Holly C (Low) Removal To facilitate development Relocation of adjacent wall and widening of access road requires loss of these trees.
 N/a 98T Sycamore B (Moderate) None N/a Tree protection fencing required.
 N/a

 Ref No. Species Value Impact Impact Cause Management Options / Comments Other 99T Beech A (High) None N/a Tree protection fencing required.
 N/a 100G 4x Holly C (Low) Low Direct disturbance to roots Widening of the access driveway will impact roots.
 Tree protection fencing required.
 101T Yew B (Moderate) Removal To facilitate development Widening of the access driveway will result in loss of this tree.
 N/a 102T Sycamore B (Moderate) Low Direct disturbance to roots Widening of the access driveway will impact roots.
+Ingress of some 1.3m into edge of the existing verge.
 Tree protection fencing required.
+Root zone surrounding the tree to be ameliorated.
 103G 2x Holly C (Low) None N/a Tree protection fencing required.
 N/a 104T Yew B (Moderate) None N/a Tree protection fencing required.
 N/a 105T Sycamore B (Moderate) None N/a Tree protection fencing required.
 N/a